JoshBeveridge/clone-framework/README.md

 While it doesn't matter how your project compiles Sass, theming Clone requires that your project be running [Sass](https://sass-lang.com/) and [Autoprefixer](https://github.com/postcss/autoprefixer).

-1. From inside your project, run `npm install clone-design`
+1. From inside your project, run `npm install clone-framework`
 2. Create a `.scss` file inside of your Sass directory that has the following:

 ```